Chicago Golf Club: History

 Macdonald designed the links-style layout himself; since he was a chronic slicer, he routed the holes so that both nines would play in a clockwise fashion so that he would stay out of trouble.
 Once the private land adjacent to the course became developed, a new rule was needed for errant golf balls leaving the premises.
 The United States Golf Association Rule of Golf for "Out Of Bounds" (27-1) had its origin at Chicago Golf Club.

 Ossian Cole Simonds was commissioned to design the landscape architecture for the course at the Wheaton property in 1894.
 O.C.
 Simonds went on to do the landscape architecture for many famous Chicago properties including Lincoln Park, the Morton Arboretum and other golf courses including the Glen View Golf Club in 1897.

 The Chicago clubhouse was designed by renowned Chicago architect Jarvis Hunt.

 Around 1902, the Chicago Aurora and Elgin Railroad constructed an electrified third-rail railroad between the far western terminus of the Metropolitan West Side Elevated Railroad at 52nd Avenue (now Laramie Avenue) in Chicago, and the Fox River towns of Aurora and Elgin.
-The branch line splitting to Aurora from downtown Wheaton traveled just past the main entrance to Chicago Golf Club, where was built a splendid brick station.
+The branch line splitting to Aurora from the downtown Wheaton station traveled just past the main entrance to Chicago Golf Club, where was built a splendid brick station.
 A large majority of the club members commuted from downtown Chicago, and on weekends and special occasions a luxuriously appointed wood-paneled club car with a well-stocked bar and linen tablecloth dinner service was employed to ferry golfers out to the Chicago Golf Club.
 At the club's station was a siding, where the club car was parked until it was needed for the evening return trip.

 Macdonald also brought the Foulis brothers to Chicago from St Andrews, Scotland, to help grow the new game.
 The Foulis' father, James Foulis Sr., worked as a foreman in the clubmaking shop of the legendary Old Tom Morris—which was located across the street from the Old Course at St Andrews.
 Macdonald invited Robert Foulis to be the first club professional at Chicago Golf, but, as he was already under contract at a separate club, he passed the offer to his brother, James Foulis, who became the golf professional at Chicago Golf in 1895; he had worked for both Old Tom Morris and clubmaker Robert Forgan.